 Prof. Eduardo Mario Mendiondo, University of Sao Paulo, Brazil emphasized the requirement and potential to build back better with a focus on urban landscapes, environmental health, and water systems.
 He also discussed the role of green bonds and finance in fueling restoration initiatives.

 Underscoring the role of big data in transboundary water challenges, Dr. David Katz, University of Haifa, Israel, noted the undeniable role of youth, technology, politics, and society in harnessing the full potential of technology.

-Prof. Dr. Aysegul Kibaroglu, MEF University, Istanbul, Turkey stressed the massive potential of water diplomacy in driving ecological restoration.
+Prof. Dr. Aysegul Kibaroglu, MEF University, Istanbul, Turkey stressed upon the massive potential of water diplomacy in ecological restoration.
 In doing so, she highlighted the need to enhance multilateral collaboration with and among informal institutions like NGOs, academia, and think tanks.
 She also emphasized the need for multilateral agreements among energy, agriculture, environment, and health sectors.

 Makasa Looking Horse, Indigenous Youth Leader (Ohenagnos Project Six Nations, Canada) and McMaster University, emphasized the crucial role of indigenous youth communities in the management and preservation of natural resources like water while simultaneously highlighting the recent discovery of the remains of 215 children at a former school in Canada pointing to the loss of local and indigenous knowledge.

 In the closing remarks, the panelist emphasized that innovation, participation, evidence-informed policy, and integration are among the enabling factors to prevent, halt and reverse the degradation of natural resources worldwide.

 The recording for the session will be available at a later date.